Thanksgiving Travel Tips for Families with Kids

 Keep Everyone Occupied

-Kids can get bored driving long distances, so prepare by bringing all types of music, movies, books, and games to keep them occupied.
+Kids can get bored driving long distances, so prepare by bringing all types of music, movies from sites such as gomovies 123 free, books, and games to keep them occupied.
 Tablets and smartphones can also be helpful and portable for keeping children busy.
 Be sure to grab any essential power cords and batteries (including USB adaptors, if needed), as well as head phones.
 Low-tech options include driving games such as I-Spy, looking for red cars, or counting exits.

 Take a Break